 Choosing Burial Without Embalming: What You Need to Know Before Making a Decision

-By: Danny Amorucci
+By: Danny Amoruccio

 Thursday, August 15, 2024

 When planning a funeral or making end-of-life decisions, one of the key choices is whether or not to embalm the body before burial.
 Embalming is often viewed as a standard procedure in the funeral industry, but many individuals wonder if it’s truly necessary.
-If you’re considering opting for burial without embalming, this comprehensive guide will provide you with the essential information needed to make an informed decision.
+If you’re considering opting for a burial without embalming, this comprehensive guide will provide you with the essential information needed to make an informed decision.

 What is Embalming?